What

 You Should Know About All-Female OB/GYN Practices?

-because they want to avoid male doctors.
-But many women are
+practices because they want to avoid male doctors.
+But many

-unaware that there is still a chance that they could end up
+women are unaware that there is still a chance that they could

-with a male doctor for emergencies or the birth of their child
+end up with a male doctor for emergencies or the birth of their

-if the practice rotates with other practices that have at least
+child if the practice rotates with other practices that have

-one male doctor.
-Also, sometimes all-female OB/GYN practices
+at least one male doctor.
+Also, sometimes all-female OB/GYN

-hire a male doctor without telling patients.
-Female gynecologists
+practices hire a male doctor without telling patients.
+Female

-in an all-female practice will refer women to a male gynecologic
+gynecologists in an all-female practice will refer women to

-oncologist sometimes if it is suspected she might have gynecologic
+a male gynecologic oncologist sometimes if it is suspected she

 To Gynecologic Oncologist about how you should respond.